-This shows you how you can search in files for a specific content with Windows PowerShell.
+This shows you how you can search in files for specific content with Windows PowerShell.
 This also “replaces” the Windows command-line utility “findstr”.
-In the Unix/Linux world you mostly use the command grep for doing the same.
+In the Unix/Linux world, you mostly use the command grep for doing the same.
 So you can think of Select-String as PowerShell version of Grep.
 The Select-String cmdlet searches for text and text patterns in input strings and files.
 You can use Select-String similar to grep in UNIX or findstr in Windows.

 grep (options) files.txt

 In Windows PowerShell we can use the Select-String to search strings in files

 If you need some more options, for example, you need also check subfolders (-Recurse) or you need additional filter for files you wanna check, you can use the Get-Childitem first.

 Get-ChildItem C:\temp -Filter *.log -Recurse | Select-String "Contoso"

 If you have to copy all the files with a specific content, you can simply add a Copy-Item cmdlet.

 Get-ChildItem C:\temp -Filter *.log -Recurse | Select-String "Contoso" | Copy-Item -Destination C:\temp2

 More Information about Select-String on Microsoft Docs.
 Select-String can also be very useful to count your lines of code in different files using PowerShell.